Specialized care for eating disorders and anxiety

 Culturally-Responsive Care

-I aim to practice cultural humility and put active effort into learning about identities that are not my own and understanding how historical and current oppression impact mental health and therapy.
-I recognize that this is an ongoing and lifelong effort, and welcome feedback when I may not understand your perspective or experience.
-I approach learning about you with curiosity and respect.
+I recognize that this is an ongoing and lifelong effort, and I welcome feedback when I may not fully understand your perspective or experience.